Quantum-Optics-LKB/PhaseRetrieval/README.md

 L2 = {'Name' : 'L2', 'Type' : 'Lens','Attributes' : 20e-2, 'distance' : 20e-2}

 ```

+**For sampling reasons, the optimal propagation distance is between z and 4z where z = N dx^2 / lambda (where dx is the SLM pixel pitch**

 For now the optical setup is not yet functionnal : the algo assumes a free space propagation from the SLM to the image plane.

 There are 5 optional arguments:
 * `-h` : Print the help string and exit